Whether you are an experienced artist or are just getting started, it can be overwhelming to research new accessories and tools to hone your trade.

 In addition to the tablet, you also get a pen and a pen stand, along with some replacement nibs. (btw the nibs are on the bottom of the pen stand, just rotate the base of it and you can see them inside)

 The pen itself also has many features.
-Not only does it have high precision and accuracy with over 8000 pressure levels, but it has tilt support and an eraser, and the pen doesn’t need batteries or to be charged.
+Not only does it have high precision and accuracy with over 8000 pressure levels, but it also has tilt support and an eraser, and the pen doesn’t need batteries or to be charged.

 Wacom Intuos Pro Key Features: